quotepilgrim/midibox360/README.md

 and pressing right and left moves the base note one semitone up or down, respectively.

-Pressing the Y face button will change the current mode you're playing in into the mode corresponding to the scale degree equivalent to the combination of LT, LB and RB being held down.
+Pressing start will change the scale mode to the one corresponding to the scale degree of the current note (determined by the combination of shoulder buttons/triggers being held down).

-**NOTE:** Since `pygame` uses DirectInput on Windows, both triggers are assigned the same axis, which makes it impossible to detect if both are being pressed at the same time (pressing both gives the same output as pressing none).
-As a result, I decided not to assign any function to the right trigger as of now.
+**NOTE:** Combinations with both LT and RT held down won't work on Windows due to a limitation in `pygame`.
+It does work properly on Linux, and it may work on Windows on with some non-Xbox controllers.
+You can work around this issue by remapping RT to something else in midiBox360's configuration, or mapping your controller to a [vJoy](http://vjoystick.sourceforge.net/site/) virtual joystick and a tool like [FreePIE](https://andersmalmgren.github.io/FreePIE/).

-Due to this limitation, if I decide to give the right trigger a function in the future, it will have to be something that doesn't require it to be pressed at the same time as the left one so as to keep functionality the same on all platforms.
+Instructions on how to do that will be linked to here soon.

 ### Using Other Controllers

-The configuration file allows full remapping of the controller, so in theory you can use any controller you want with midiBox360, not just an Xbox 360 one, as long as you can find out which value correspond to each button/axis on your controller*.
-Bear in mind midiBox360, as the name implies, was made with the Xbox 360 controller in mind, so it may not work properly with other controllers.
+The configuration file allows full remapping of the controller, so you should be able to use any controller you want with midiBox360 as long as you can find out which value correspond to each button/axis on your controller*.
+Bear in mind, however, that midiBox360 was made with the Xbox 360 controller in mind, so this may no always work.

 \*The "test" tab on the "controller properties" window on Windows counts starting from 1, while Python counts starting from 0, so you have to subtract 1